-Hello there
+Hello there,

 My Approach

 I am informed in and pull from the therapeutic models of Emotionally-Focused Therapy, Attachment Theory, Somatic-Hakomi practices, IFS, and am HAES (Health at Every Size)-Informed for eating concerns and body image work.
 I believe in the power of going slow to get somewhere fast when working to create lasting change.
-I genuinely look forward to getting to know my clients, to be a part of their exploration while we learn how they make sense of living in their world.
+I genuinely look forward to getting to know my clients, being a part of your exploration while we learn how you make sense of living in your world.
 I am drawn to deepen exploration through curious questioning, slowing down a moment, moving from thoughts to feelings, and compassionately connecting with all the parts of you.
 I naturally seek out patterns, learned behaviors, family systems and protective stances that we consciously or unconsciously find ourselves in.
 When working with relationships I pull mostly from Sue Johnson's Emotionally focused therapy and from Marshall Rosenberg's Nonviolent Communication theory hoping to explore each others worlds of underlying emotions and attachment needs.

+Therapy can be painful at times, bringing out wounds, traumas, past and present hurts.
 I acknowledge the need for a trusted environment during these conversations, and aim to create a safe and secure therapeutic alliance at all times.

 Ethics and Registration